sznowicki/nowicki-io/content/blog/2023-02-17-no-more-gatsby/index.md

 5. Run `renderToString`
 6. Put this all to .pug template (just one file!) so I don't have to deal with <head> in React
 7. Save to html in folder named as the `slug` meta
-8. Once all blogpost are set, get excerpts from them and do simialr with homepage.
+8. Once all blogpost are set, get excerpts from them and do similar with the homepage.
 9. Tell CloudFlare to deploy

 ### CSS!